ES2Spring2020-ComputinginEngineering/project-2-aedanbrown/README.md

 normalizeData(glucose, hemoglobin, classification)
 - normalizeData normalizes the data to be on a 0 to 1 unitless scale
-- It takes in two arguments
+- It takes in two arguments:
   - glucose is an array of the original glucose values
   - hemoglobin is an array of the original hemoglobin values
   - classification is an array of the original classification values
-- It returns an three arrays:
+- It returns three arrays:
   - normal_glucose is an array of the the normalized glucose
   - normal_hemoglobin is an array of the normalized hemoglobin values
   - normal_class is an array of the normalized classification values

 graphData(glucose, hemoglobin, classification)
 -graphData graphs the normalized data; each classification has a different color